ry-zhao/ry-zhao/README.md

-# Hi, I’m Ryan Zhao!
+# Thanks for dropping by!

-I'm a linguist turned full-stack web developer and JavaScript fanatic.
+I'm Ryan Zhao, a linguist turned full-stack web developer and JavaScript fanatic.

 I have experience with building web apps using HTML, CSS, ReactJS, and Node.js.